5 Speaking Resolutions to

 Resolve to follow these best practices in the New Year, and your audience, undoubtedly, will see a dramatic improvement in your presentations.

-What are YOUR resolutions for 2012?
+What are YOUR resolutions for this year?

 This is one of many public speaking articles featured on Six Minutes.